bjch/Code-till-you-drop/README.md

   http://git-scm.com/book/en/Getting-Started-Git-Basics

 4. Add this repository (Code-till-you-drop) to your Github software
-5. Add your files by copying your Processing files (.pde & data) to the Code-till-you-drop folder
+5. Add your folder (projectname_developername) & files by copying your Processing folder (.pde & data) to the Code-till-you-drop folder
 7. explain your project/problem and specify
 6. First, press 'Commit', then 'Synch Branch' -> now they are online

 7. for responding to a code from someone, press 'fork'